Waddle Invoice Finance review

 - Repayments.
 Waddle will set up an account in your business's name and payments from your selected customers will be made into this account.
 This will pay down your balance.
 You're also able to make additional payments at any time.

-Customise your customers.
-You're able to add customers to deduct your loan payments from directly in your Waddle dashboard.
+- Customise your customers.
+You're able to choose and add customers to deduct your loan payments directly in your Waddle dashboard.
 To remove customers, contact your account manager.

 - Interest.
 Interest is calculated daily on your outstanding balance.
 It is applied to your loan balance monthly.